FZU-SDN/NSP4/README.md

 - The path information is complex
 - Some function  such as counter is not supported

-We invite you to extend NSP4 to support more function, helping the learner of P4 config the switch more convenient.
+We invite you to extend NSP4 to support more function, helping the learner of P4 to config the switch more convenient.